Welcome to The Dog Who Asked for More formerly known as Straight Up Dog Talk

 Take the Free Enrichment Quiz

-Enrichment is anything that helps your dog feel safer, calmer, more engaged, and more fulfilled in their daily life.
+Enrichment is anything that helps your dog feel safer, calmer, more engaged, and more fulfilled in daily life.

 The right kind of enrichment looks different for every dog.